mobiaqua/igep-x-loader/ISEE_README.txt

-You should copy the x-loader in the firsts 4 blocks (first 512 KiB), this is not a formated partition due the ROM not permits boot from there, you should use tools: flash_eraseall and nandwrite for copy x-loader in the first blocks.
+You should copy the x-loader in the firsts 4 blocks (first 512 KiB), this is not a formated partition due the ROM not permits boot from there, you should use tools: flash_eraseall and writeloader for copy x-loader in the first blocks.

 Suggested procedure:

-nand_eraseall /dev/mtd0
+$ flash_eraseall /dev/mtd0
-nandwrite -p /dev/mtd0 <x-loader>

-* Sign x-loader
-You should execute contrib/signGP for sign the xloader that resides inside the flash memory.

-contrib/signGP x-load.bin
-The signed x-loader it's named: x-load.bin.ift

-Due the Onenand 512 MiB has two dies it's necessary split the x-loader and convert it to a 1 die binary.
-This is a know OMAP/DM/AM OneNand/Nand boot limitation.

-This is the procedure for create the x-loader OneNand binary:
-You should execute: (You can use copy paste in your console)

-split -b 2K x-load.bin.ift split-
-for file in `ls split-a?`; do cat $file >> x-load-ddp.bin.ift; cat $file >> x-load-ddp.bin.ift; done

-This last command generate a file named x-load-ddp.bin.ift this is the x-loader for copy it in the OneNand.
+$ writeloader -i <x-load.bin.ift> -o /dev/mtd0

+Where: x-load.bin.ift it's the bootloader signed file

 4.4.2 Boot Partition
 --------------------
-* fs used jffs2 zlib compressed filesystem.
+* fs used jffs2 zlib or lzo compressed filesystem.
 * Suggested size: 0xC00000 (12 MiB)

 First time creation:

-a) Use the same procedure described in point 4.2.1.
-Copy your jffs2 compressed image in the partition, it can be a empty file.
+a) boot from a microsd card as described in point 4.1

-b) Erase the partition and mount it as jffs2 filesystem then you can copy with cp command.
+b) Erase the boot partition

-Next Times:
-Copy the files using cp command, or edit directly.

-when kernel boots you can enable mount this partition over /boot directory for access all boot content.
+$ flash_eraseall /dev/mtd1

+c) mount the partition
+$ mount -t jffs2 /dev/mtdblock1 /mnt

+d) Copy igep.ini and kernel image
+You should copy minimum the igep.ini file and your desired kernel image as cp igep.ini /mnt cp zImage /mnt

+When you need update or modify the contents you should mount the partition as point (c) and then edit or copy your desired files directly.

 4.4.3 Rootfs
 ------------